mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Delete Constraints
 To delete a constraint, users can utilize the [`delete`](https://jump.dev/JuMP.jl/stable/reference/constraints/#JuMP.delete) function from the JuMP package.
 When dealing with constraints created internally, users can utilize the constraint references stored in the `constraint` field of the `Model` type.
-For instance, to delete the constraint that limits the voltage angle difference for the first branch, the following code snippet can be employed:
+For instance, to delete the first constraint that limits the voltage angle difference, the following code snippet can be employed:
 ```@example DCOptimalPowerFlow
 JuMP.delete(model.jump, model.constraint.limit.angle[1])
 nothing # hide
 ```

-Furthermore, the JuliaGrid package offers a range of functions for deleting specific internally created constraints.
-These functions require the `PowerSystem` and `DCOptimalPowerFlow` types as arguments, along with the `label` keyword.
-For example, if we want to delete the voltage angle difference limit constraint related to the second bus, we can use the method mentioned earlier, or we can use:
+Additionally, if you need to delete constraints based on labels associated with buses, branches, or generators, you can easily define an index for the constraint using the labels stored in a dictionary.
+For example, let us say you want to delete the voltage angle difference limit constraint related to the second branch:
 ```@example DCOptimalPowerFlow
-deleteLimitAngle!(system, model; label = 2)
+index = system.branch.label[2]
+JuMP.delete(model.jump, model.constraint.limit.angle[index])
 nothing # hide
 ```

-We also have functions [`deleteBalanceActive!`](@ref deleteBalanceActive!), [`deleteRatingActive!`](@ref deleteRatingActive!), and [`deleteCapabilityActive!`](@ref deleteCapabilityActive!) that can be used to delete the corresponding constraints within the `label` keyword.
-The `label` keyword should correspond to the bus, branch, or generator label, depending on the type of constraint we want to delete.
+It is worth noting that if the labels assigned to the buses, branches, or generators follow an increasing ordered set of integers, both approaches to deleting constraints are equivalent.

 ---